 Common contaminants are arsenic, which can lead to skin damage and has been linked to cancer, and legionella, an organism known to cause pneumonia.
 An effective filter can also protect against nitrates which are a risk to small children.

-A whole-home water filter can target specific contaminants.
+A whole-home water filter can target specific contaminants and even act as a tankless water heater as well.
 A reverse osmosis filter system will provide the most comprehensive protection.
 A water treatment option that is easy to add is a water softener for preventing pipe damage and other problems caused by “hard water.”

 Have a Pro Install Your Water Filter